CarlosGS/Cyclone-PCB-Factory/Output_files/Cyclone_XL/README.md

 <div align="center"><i>Cyclone XL</i></div>
 </p>

+**Warning: This machine is experimental and may be too wobbly due to the large dimensions involved.
+Build at your own risk.**

 Differences from regular version:
 - Smooth rod lengths: X=340mm Y=770mm (cut them with some additional margin).
 - Note that the Y rods (the long ones) must be M10 rather than M8, and the Y linear bearings LM10UU.